Music contributes to a society:

-Since that time, Texas Winds has expanded its outreach to all Dallas and Tarrant County nursing homes, as well as hospitals and Head Start Centers.
+Since that time, Texas Winds has expanded its outreach to all Dallas, Tarrant, Collin and Denton County nursing homes, as well as hospitals and Head Start Centers.
 Beyond North Texas, Texas Winds provided the model for Music Outreach Collaborative, in Cleveland, Ohio.
 We continue to encourage and mentor other start-ups: recently in New York and Iowa.

 Original Woodwind Quintet, 1985